lisiyao21/AnimeInbet/README.md

 # ML240 Data

-The implementation of AnimeInbet depends on the matching of line vertcies in the two adjancent two frames.
+The implementation of AnimeInbet depends on the matching of line vertices in the two adjancent two frames.
 To supervise the learning of vertex correspondence, we make a large-scale cartoon line sequential data, **MixiamoLine240** (ML240).
 ML240 contains a training set (100 sequences), a validation set (44 sequences) and a test set (100 sequences).
 Each sequence i

 To use the data, please first download it from [link](https://drive.google.com/file/d/1SNRGajIECxNwRp6ZJ0IlY7AEl2mRm2DR/view?usp=sharing) and uncompress it into **data** folder under this project directory.
 After decompression, the data will be like